top of page

 Michael Fuson - Scoutmaster

-Michael Fuson has been a Scoutmaster for Troop 28 and a leader in the Boy Scouts of America for over 25 years.
+Mr. Fuson has been a Scoutmaster for Troop 28 and a leader in the Boy Scouts of America for over 25 years.
 During his tenure in BSA, Mr. Fuson has overseen many Eagle Scout projects and is very active in his community and serves on multiple boards and in various roles in many organizations.
-Professionally, Mr. Fuson is Vice President, Senior Solutions Architect, Consultant, Instructor, and Owner of Excalibur Data Systems, Inc. Mr. Fuson is a graduate of Carnegie Mellon University, and father of an Eagle Scout, and member of the Rotary Club and Freemasons.
+Professionally, he is Vice President, Senior Solutions Architect, Consultant, Instructor, and Owner of Excalibur Data Systems, Inc. He is a graduate of Carnegie Mellon University, and father of an Eagle Scout, and member of the Rotary Club and Freemasons.

 Dr. Richard H. Daffner - Troop 28 Committee